JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/obsfunctions/SetSurfaceType.rst

 SurfaceTypeSeaIce
   | Observation operator sea-ice surface type value to map to.
   | (default 2, RTTOV sea-ice surface value)

+HeightTolerance
+  | Tolerance on the test for model surface altitude being equal to zero for determining the land-sea mask (Met Office OPS method only).
+  | (default 0 [metres])

 Notes
 ~~~~~~~~~~~~~~~~~~~~~~~~~